atinux/pjs/README.md

 Then, in the folder, it's like your www/ folder with Apache, but instead of .php, it's .pjs.

-## What is .pjs ?

-This extension is used for the template, it's really simple, it's 90% of EJS templating + a function for making everything asynchronous.

 ## Examples

 To launch the examples on your computer, install first pjs and then :